 The thrill of the hunt is intoxicating, whether you're going toe-to-toe with a fire-breathing T-Rex-a-like or massive inflatable bats - but so is turning their carcasses into better weapons and armour so that you can take on even more powerful monsters.
 You'll get sucked into its enormously satisfying loop.

-Even a longer wait for the PC version, and a pesky pre-release crashing bug couldn’t thwart Monster Hunter: World from becoming the most successful launch for a Japanese game on PC.
+Even a longer wait for the PC version and a pesky pre-release crashing bug couldn't thwart Monster Hunter: World from becoming the most successful launch for a Japanese game on PC, and 2020’s Iceborne DLC only added to the games’ monstrous success.

 Dragon Quest is Japan's national videogame loved by whole generations, but in its three decades the mainline series has never seen a port on PC - until now.
 Released day and date with the PS4's English-language launch, Dragon Quest XI is true to its core as a traditional JRPG, from its simple turn-based battle system to an epic tale that borrows from the very best examples of the genre, and it does it all incredibly well.